alegarsio/Jackal-Projects/README.md

-# Jackal Intrepeter
+# Jackal Interpreter

-The open source programming language for all open source scientists
+**The open source programming language for all open source scientists**

 Jackal is a dynamic, object-oriented interpreted programming language built from scratch in C. This project is designed as an in-depth exploration of language implementation, covering a lexer, a recursive descent parser, and a tree-walking evaluator.

 The language is named for its agility and cleverness, represented by our mascot, **Jack** the Fox!

+## Project Vision

+The goal of this project is to create a programming language **together** as a community.
+Jackal is built by and for open source scientists and developers who want to learn, contribute, and shape the future of a language collaboratively.

 ## Key Features